-The University of Texas-Pan American Tuba-Euphonium Ensemble was founded in 2009 under the direction of Dr. Scott Roeder (Assistant Professor of Tuba and Euphonium) as an extension of the Tuba Euphonium Studio at UTPA.
-Since its creation, the ensemble has quickly gained national and international attention and acclaim.
+The University of Texas-Pan American Tuba-Euphonium Ensemble was founded in 2009 under the direction of Dr. Scott Roeder.
+Since its creation, the ensemble has quickly gained national and international acclaim.
 In 2012 the UTPA Tuba-Euphonium Ensemble performed at the International Tuba Euphonium Conference and Brass Festival Linz in Linz, Austria as one of only a handful of tuba-euphonium ensembles from the United States to be invited to perform.
-Also the ensemble performed at the 2011 ITEA South Central Tuba Euphonium Conference at Baylor University.
+The ensemble has also performed at the 2014 International Tuba Euphonium Conference at Indiana University, 2011 ITEA South Central Tuba Euphonium Conferences at Baylor University, the 2013 and 2015 Texas Music Education Association Conference, the 2013 ITEA South Central Regional Conference at Louisiana State University and the 2013 ITEA Midwest Regional Conference at Illinois State University.
 Additionally the ensemble performs regular concerts at UTPA and outreach concerts for the surrounding public school music programs.
-Current and former members of the ensemble have advanced in numerous international music competitions and perform in professional music ensembles.
+Current and former members of the ensemble have advanced or placed in numerous national and international competitions and perform in professional music ensembles across South Texas.

 As advocates of new music, The UTPA Tuba-Euphonium Ensemble has premiered original works and arrangements for tuba euphonium ensemble.
-In additional the ensemble and studio has hosted numerous world renown Guest Artists such as Fritz Kaenzig, Matt Tropman, Jerry Young, Lauren Veronie, Mark Moore, and Mark Carlson and will host Patrick Sheridan and Roland Szentpali during the 2012 school year.
+In additional the ensemble and studio has hosted numerous Guest Artists such as Fritz Kaenzig, Matt Tropman, Jerry Young, Lauren Veronie, Mark Moore, Patrick Sheridan, Roland Szentpali, Ben Pierce, and Jason Ham.

 For information on how to join the group please contact Dr. Pedro Martinez at: